edition1/edition1.twitterportletfix/README.txt

 Disclaimer
 ==========

-This package has only been tested on Plone 4.1.6 since that was the only version we needed this fix for.
-However, it probably also works on older and newer versions of Plone.
+This package has only been tested on Plone 4.1.6 (Python 2.6) and Plone 4.3 (Python 2.7) since those were the only version we needed this fix for.
+However, it probably also works on other versions of Plone.